Skip to main content

 Targeted Hormonal Optimization Protocols

-For men experiencing symptoms of low testosterone, particularly when fertility is a concern, a careful approach to (TRT) is paramount.
+For men experiencing symptoms of low testosterone, particularly when fertility is a concern, a careful approach to testosterone replacement therapy (TRT) is paramount.
 Standard TRT protocols often involve weekly intramuscular injections of Testosterone Cypionate.
 While effective at raising systemic testosterone, exogenous testosterone can suppress the body’s natural production of LH and FSH, which are essential for spermatogenesis.
 This suppression can lead to a decline in testicular function and, consequently, fertility.

 Precise therapeutic agents are chosen to re-establish hormonal equilibrium, supporting reproductive potential while considering systemic health.